mybb/docs.mybb.com/1.8/development/plugins/templates.md

 ### Using a Separate File

-If your custom page has a lot of functionality you may prefer to use a separate file, such as `my_plugin.php` which would be placed in the root MyBB directory.
+If your custom page has a lot of functionality, you may prefer to use a separate file, such as `my_plugin.php`, placed in the root MyBB directory.

-The process is basically the same except you'd put your functionality in the `my_plugin.php` file rather than in a hook function:
+The process is almost the same, except you put your functionality in the `my_plugin.php` file rather than in a hook function:

 ```php
 <?php